emacs-vs/codemetrics/README.md

 | `codemetrics-region`  | Analyze region                     |
 | `codemetrics-buffer`  | Analyze the whole buffer           |

-All these functions returns a score indicates the complexity.
+All these functions return a score data indicate the complexity.

 ## 🔨 Supported languages
 > ⚠️ Please sort these two lists alphabetically!